Pic: Image from Jason Colavito’s blog discussion on a 2017 study into American beliefs by Chapman University

 One example of nationalist archaeology is that of the Nazi Ahnenerbe archaeology in the 1930’s.
 Adolf Hitler and the Nazis believed that the German people (but only the blond-haired, blue-eyed people) were the descendants of a superior culture, the “Aryans”, who were the only people with the knowledge to develop human civilization.
 Nazis sought out archaeological evidence, ahnenerbe (“something inherited from forefathers”) to support their claims.
 In reality, “Aryan” as the Nazis used it was a made-up idea, and the archaeological evidence used to support this was just as made-up.
 It was used in part as justification of and distraction from some of the worst atrocities committed in human history, resulting in the deaths of millions of people.

 A second example of religious and nationalist pseudoarchaeology is that of the Asatru Folk Assembly (AFA) and the legal battle over the Ancient One (colonially dubbed Kennewick Man).
 After being mistakenly labelled as “Caucasian” by archaeologist James Chatters, the Ancient one became the first major test of NAGPRA when it was discovered he was actually a nearly-9000 year old Indigenous man.
-Almost immediately the California-based AFA, a white nationalist group masquerading as a religion (check out section 2 of their declaration of purpose), loudly asserted their belief that the Ancient One was in fact one of the ancestors of their European “religion”.
+Almost immediately the California-based AFA, a white nationalist group masquerading as a religion, loudly asserted their belief that the Ancient One was in fact one of the ancestors of their European “religion”.
 They demanded access to the remains for study and DNA tests, arguing that the label of “Caucasian” by Chatters supported their theories that their ancestors had traveled to North America from Northern Europe.
 Luckily, the AFA failed to gain access to the remains.
 After 21 years in storage, the Ancient One was finally sent home in February, 2017.

 Hyper-diffusionist theories are those which suggest contact occurred between cultures with extreme distance between them, resulting in a transfer of cultural traits from one culture to the other (deemed to explain the “advancement” of a culture).
 These theories are often based off one piece of misinterpreted evidence.